 We caught the ferry over to the island with Rottnest Express at 8:45am from Barrack St, Perth.
 Portable ramps were placed down by the helpful crew when it was time for me to board, which made boarding and disembarking super easy and completely step free.
 The ferry trip over to Rottnest Island took 2 hours with a quick stop in Fremantle to pickup other passengers.
 The crew on the Rottest express were all very happy and friendly which lead to a great atmosphere on the ferry, it also included commentary which was handy for us tourists to learn a little info on the local area.

 Once on the Rottnest Island we did an accessible Discovery Rottnest island bus tour which I had also booked through Rottnest Express in advance.
 The bus tour was fantastic, it gave us a chance to see the beautiful island within the comfort of the air conditioned bus.
 The Discovery Rottnest bus is accessible via a ramp and has a large seating space for a wheelchair.
 There was plenty of room to move and the tour bus had large glass windows so it was easy to see everything when seated for all passengers.
 We had a chance to get out and take a quick walk down the step free boardwalk and of cause take a few photos of the amazing views before heading back on the bus.

 Rottnest Island is such a beautiful island, full of sandy white beaches and blue oceans views, but that’s not all, it is also inhabited by the cutest of residents, the quokka.
 Quokkas roam freely around the Island and we seen a number of these cuties while exploring the Island.
-Quokkas are only found on islands off the coast of Western Australia, Rottnest Island is the only island where people can get up close to these little marsupials in their natural habitat, so understandably they are very well loved and protected, therefore feeding or touching the quokkas are prohibited, but taking a selfie with them and their cheeky smiles are very welcome!
+Quokkas are only found on islands off the coast of Western Australia, Rottnest Island is the only island where people can get up close to these little marsupials in their natural habitat, so understandably they are very well loved and protected.
+Feeding or touching the quokkas are prohibited, but taking a selfie with them and their cheeky smiles are very welcome!